 How Can I Sleep More Comfortably During Pregnancy?

 Part of sleeping more comfortably while pregnant is having the right mattress.
 The right mattress can make a huge difference in your sleep quality.
-If you prefer a softer mattress, we recommend the Purple Hybrid Premier 4.
-It's one of the softest mattresses we offer while still providing the support you need while pregnant.

 If you're looking for a medium to medium-firm mattress, the Purple Plus mattress offers the perfect amount of comfort and support to help you sleep through the night.